naatula/artificial-invaders/README.md

 1. Fork
 2. Go to "settings" -> "CI / CD" -> "Runners" and enable shared runners
 3. Update your team info into the file `team_info.txt`
+  - Add a public team name
+  - Add a secret name for your team: this will be used to verify that no one else have submitted stuff by your team name
+  - Add a contact email for your team
+  - Add team member names: these can be nicknames or real names
+4. To receive the new challenges and other updates to this repo, set up [**Repository Mirroring**](https://about.gitlab.com/2016/12/01/how-to-keep-your-fork-up-to-date-with-its-origin/) on **your fork of this repository**.
+  - Tip: setting up development branches for each challenge can prevent merge conflicts in the master branch

 ## Submitting Your Solution